 form if you have one.
 The refrigerator is a known

-location in most homes and easy to locate.
+location in homes and easy to locate.
 Ask your

 local Fire/EMS for their preferred location.

-copy of the (EMD) over the driver-side visor in each
+copy of the (EMD) in the glove compartment box for each

-vehicle you own.
+vehicle you own and for each member of the family.
 First responders often look there in a vehicle

-Carry a copy in you purse, wallet, backpack, laptop bag,
+Carry a copy in your purse, wallet, backpack, laptop bag,

 think of any location where you might be without the (EMD)